Cache Oblivious Algorithms for Computing the Triplet Distance Between Trees

 \section{The New Algorithm for General Trees}

-Unlike a binary tree, a general tree allows having internal nodes with an arbitrary number of children.
-By introducing four colors, we will show that we can count the shared triplets in the two trees.
-We start by describing the new $\mathrm{O}(n^2)$ algorithm for general trees.
-We will then show how we can use the same ideas presented in the previous section to reduce the time to $\mathrm{O}(n \log n)$.
+Unlike a binary tree, a general tree can have internal nodes with an arbitrary number of children.
+By anchoring the triplets of $T_{1}$ and $T_{2}$ in edges instead of nodes, we show that with only four colors we can count all the shared triplets between the two trees.
+We start by describing a new~$\mathrm{O}(n^2)$ algorithm for general trees.
+We then show how we can use the same ideas presented in the previous section to extend the $\mathrm{O}(n^2)$ algorithm and reduce~the~time~to~$\mathrm{O}(n \log n)$.